launchableinc/cli/docs/resources/integrations/nose.md

 ### Development

-The Launchable Nose plugin is open source and [available on GitHub](https://github.com/launchableinc/nose-launchable).
+The Launchable nose plugin is open source and [available on GitHub](https://github.com/launchableinc/nose-launchable).
 Pull requests are always appreciated!